 160.1 A dolphin lies close to the island in the bay between Granite Bay and Small Inlet.

-has a narrow entrance with depths of 2.4 m and has sheltered anchorage.
+Small Inlet, in the NE part of Kanish Bay, has a narrow entrance with depths of 2.4 m and has sheltered anchorage.
 Small Inlet Marine Provincial Park (BC Parks) does not have boating facilities.